+1. The reconnaissance study into the area shows that the seeds and fertilizer subsidy component of the PFJ programme has gain more grounds in the area and little is known about the other three (Extension service delivery, E-Agriculture and marketing).

-- 1. The other component of the PFJ programme like extension service delivery, E-Agriculture and marketing was not dealt with since majority of the farmers interviewed were unaware of those intervention programme.
-Similar intervention programmes like IFJ, RFJ and PERD were not dealt since those intervention programmes have not gain more grounds as compared to the PFJ (MoFA 2018). - 2.
-In the lack of adequate proper record-keeping by maize farmers, the study relied on the farmers' ability to recollect data, particularly when it came to production and income.
+2. In the lack of adequate proper record-keeping by maize farmers, the study relied on the farmers' ability to recollect data, particularly when it came to production and income.
 Farmers' memories may have an impact on the accuracy of data on maize yield and revenue as well as the amount of input used prior to and throughout the intervention period.